MoralisWeb3/parse-server-moralis-streams/README.md

 # Limitations

-This plugin only works with MongoDB
+- This plugin only works with MongoDB

+- Parse-Dashboard will not work due to numberDecimal, we will be releasing our version of dashboard with numberDecimal support soon.

 # Usage